sckott/cchecksapi/README.md

 * rest framework: Sinatra
 * scraping http requests: faraday
 * databases: mongodb, mariadb
-* server: caddy
 * container: all wrapped up in docker (docker-compose)
 * uses Gábor's <https://crandb.r-pkg.org> API to get names of CRAN packages
+* for the history routes, we keep the last 30 days of checks for each package; each day we purge any checks data older than 30 days
 * A cron job:
     * scrapes pkg specific data __every 3rd hour__
     * scrapes maintainer level data __every 4th hour__
     * poplulates the history routes once a day
-* for the history routes, we keep the last 30 days of checks for each package; each day we purge any checks data older than 30 days
+* Notifications
+  * Sidekiq for handling/scheduling/retrying notifications emails
+  * Redis for Sidekiq storage
+  * Sendgrid for sending emails

 ## JSON API routes